. . . . . Welcome to friends of Rilke from Italy . . . .

 yes, you have come into my blood, this room, springtime

 O, who will hold them back?
-Ceaselessly semblances appears on their faces,
+Ceaselessly semblances show on their faces,

-then fades away.
+then fade away.
 Like dew on the morning grass

 what is ours lifts from us, like heat